uc-cdis/cloud-automation/doc/db.md

 gen3 db psql fence
 ```

+### gen3 db server list

+List the servers in the db farm.

 ### gen3 db setup

 Setup a database, db user, and associated secrets for the specified service.